 To ensure consistency and adherence to the criteria described in Section \ref{Data: Selection Cuts}, the same selection cuts were applied to this random set.
-Table \ref{tab: selection cuts} summarises the number of sources excluded by each selection cut.
+Table \ref{tab: selection cuts} summarizes the number of sources excluded by each selection cut.
 We found that a surprisingly high number of the lens candidates did not meet the selection criteria, with only 87 candidates passing all of the applied cuts, implying that the chosen cuts are not optimal for lens inclusion.
-Some lens candidates failed multiple cuts, and it was observed that three of them were incorrectly labelled as Point Spread Functions (PSFs) in the catalogue.
+The majority of failures originated from the Shapedev\_r and Shapeexp\_r cuts, the half-light radii of the de Vaucouleurs and the exponential model respectively, indicating that lenses tend to have small angular diameters and are generally faint.
+This resulted in sources failing to meet the specified cut criteria, further reinforced by lenses also failing the flux value cut.
+Some lens candidates failed multiple cuts, and it was observed that three of them were incorrectly labelled as point spread functions (PSFs) in the catalogue.

-After an extensive search, no generalisable criteria could be found that contain a large sample of lenses while also reducing the size of the entire dataset to a manageable level.
+After an extensive search, no generalizable criteria could be found that contain a large sample of lenses while also reducing the size of the entire data set to a manageable level.
 We thus elected to continue with a sample of 5000 random sources, and the 87 lenses, that passed all selection cuts.
-This subset of sources was then fully labelled using the labelling scheme described in Section \ref{Methodology} and illustrated in Figure \ref{fig: examples of labels}.
+This subset of sources was then fully labelled using the labelling scheme described in Section \ref{Methodology} and illustrated in Fig. \ref{fig: examples of labels}.
 It is worth noting that even such a small sample is still expected to contain other interesting anomalies, including moderately interesting sources like mergers, in addition to the lenses that have been added to it.
 This subset formed the evaluation set that was used to assess the performance of the methods used.